sanjosh/smallprogs/basic/README.md

 # dynamic programming

+dp table can have data structure, not single elem

+* return value of recursion decide value in table
+* parameters to func decide rows and columns of DP
+* decision of choices in the recursion decide table predecessor choices

 1. recursion - start from maxElem and then reduce down, instead of maxElem = 1 and increase
 1. return 1 on reaching leaf node, to indicate valid solution